weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 As we expected, the top result is *Wired* with near-maximum (i.e. 1) `certainty` value.
 (Remember that our query vector was a truncation of *Wired*'s vector value.)
 Weaviate also returns two additional **Publication** objects whose `certainty` values are within our specified threshold.

-Hopefully, you can begin to see how vector searches work.
+Hopefully, you can begin to see how vector search works.
 The core concept is to retrieve objects based on their similarity to the query vector.

 ## Filters